mlforsystems/mlforsystems.github.io/neurips2020/call_for_papers.md

 ---
 title: Call for Papers
-workshop_name: neurips2021
+workshop_name: neurips2020
-site_description: Workshop on ML for Systems at NeurIPS 2021, December 12th, Zoomville
+site_description: Workshop on ML for Systems at NeurIPS 2020, December 12th, Zoomville
 site_title: ML For Systems
 ---
 <div class="inner clearfix">
     <section class="main-content call_for_papers_section">
         <h2>Call for Papers</h2>
         <p>Machine Learning for Systems is an interdisciplinary workshop that brings together researchers in computer systems and machine learning.
 This workshop is meant to serve as a platform to promote discussions between researchers in these target areas.</p>
-        <p>We invite submission of up to 4-page extended abstracts in the broad area of <b>using machine learning in the design of computer systems</b>.
-We are especially interested in submissions that move beyond using machine learning to replace numerical heuristics.
-This year we hope to see novel system designs, streamlined cross-platform optimization, and new benchmarks for ML for Systems.</p>
+        <p>We invited submission of up to 4-page extended abstracts in the broad area of <b>using machine learning in the design of computer systems</b>.
+We were especially interested in submissions that move beyond using machine learning to replace numerical heuristics.
+We saw novel system designs, streamlined cross-platform optimization, and new benchmarks for ML for Systems.</p>
-        <p>Accepted papers will be made available on the workshop website, but there will be no formal proceedings.
+        <p>Accepted papers are available on the <a href="/neurips2020/accepted_papers.html">workshop website</a>, and there are no formal proceedings.
 Authors may therefore publish their work in other journals or conferences.
-        The workshop will include invited talks from industry and academia as well as oral and poster presentations by workshop participants.</p>
+        The workshop included invited talks from industry and academia as well as oral and poster presentations by workshop participants.</p>
     </section>
 </div>
 <div class="areas_of_interest_section">